varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 	Accept-Encoding: gzip

 	Clients that do not support gzip will have their Accept-Encoding header removed.
-For more information no how gzip is implemted please see the chapter on gzip in the Varnish reference.
+For more information on how gzip is implemented please see the chapter on gzip in the Varnish reference.

 http_headers
 	- Units: header lines